 Deployments of new voting systems by election organizers is easier in “greenfield” situations.
 This is because existing voting procedures do not need to be displaced.
 Election organizers have used a variety of different implementation and delivery models for other voting systems.
 These implementation and delivery models could be applied by election organizers for a blockchain based voting system as well.
 A blockchain voting system could be designed for a single organization.
 An alternative design might prefer a single instance be usable by multiple organizations.
 The designer of a blockchain voting service could offer it “as a Service”.
 The Service hides the implementation details.
 Alternatively, the developer could build on an existing blockchain infrastructure where the blockchain implementation is explicit.

 Roadmaps can provide a decisional framework; and identify milestones to determine progress.
 Roadmaps with fewer dimensions help to concentrate efforts to improve performance in those dimensions.
 Roadmapping can help clarify the different areas where blockchain voting systems may be more easily implementable and deployable.
 Blockchain voting systems targeting market based or corporate governance may be more tractable in the near term.
 Establishing broader consumer familiarity with the technology may eventually lead to use in political governance.
-To read further a lengthier published article is available : Towards Blockchain Voting Roadmap
+To read further a lengthier published article is available : Towards a Blockchain Voting Roadmap

 Whether you are a researcher, business professional, or social entrepreneur, the solutions you develop to the problems that you face matter!
 Framing and reframing the problem from different perspectives can enable you to see past constraints.
 These constraints may not exist from a different perspective.
 Developing a client-centric, solution-agnostic problem statement can enable the needed creative thinking.